Move Your Body, Free Your Mind: The Role of Exercise in Teen Mental Health

 While solo activities like jogging or following a YouTube workout can be helpful, group exercise adds an extra layer of benefit by building community and connection.

 For teens, a sense of belonging is essential.
 Group movement helps combat isolation, build new friendships, and create positive routines.
+To learn more about how shared experiences and peer connection can support your teen’s emotional growth, you can read more from our perspective on how group therapy helps children and teens thrive.

 Great Group Exercise Ideas for Teens: